PlayStation 4 was the best-selling hardware of the decade

-The NPD Group released its annual video game report, and it included some tidbits for the last 10 years as well.
+The NPD Group released its annual video game report for the United States, and it included some tidbits for the last 10 years as well.
 For hardware, Nintendo Switch was the No. 1 console of 2019.
 But for the 2010s as a whole, PlayStation 4 outsold everything else.

 “Nintendo Switch was the best-selling hardware platform of both December and 2019,” NPD analyst Mat Piscatella said.
 “While Sony’s PlayStation 4 finished as the best-selling hardware of the decade.”